-Suprtool has a new option to turn on changing null fields to Spaces.
+Suprtool for HP-UX has a new option to turn on changing null fields to Spaces.
 Set Oracle SpaceNull On will change any fields that are "null" (in the SQL sense of the word), and become spaces for the char, date and varchar data types.